Rbbt-Workflows/ExTRI2/README.md

 # ExTRI2

 ## Overview
-This repo contains the scripts and datasets used for the development of the ExTRI2 pipeline.
+This repository contains the scripts and datasets used for the development of the ExTRI2 pipeline.

 ## Setup
-<span style='color: red'>TODO - Explain how to setup RBBT</span>
+- [ ] Explain how to setup RBBT

-## Classifiers training
+## Structure
+- `workflow.rb`.
+Main script to obtain TRI sentences from a folder of PubTator files.
+- `classifiers_training/`.
+Standalone folder used to obtain the TRI and MoR classifiers to use in `workflow.rb`.
+See the `README` inside the folder for a more detailed explanation.
+- `scripts/` All other scripts to aid the main `worklow.rb` one, including:
+  - **Postprocessing:**
+    - `postprocessing/` to prepare the input for the main script,
+    - `classifiers_training` to prepare the data to train the classifiers.
+  - **Preprocessing:**
+    - `proprocessing` to convert the output to the final ExTRI2 dataset
+    - `validation` to prepare the validation sets to manually validate
+- `data/` All raw and intermediate files required to run the workflow.
+See more information in the `README` inside the folder.
+- `results/` contains the raw and final ExTRI2 resource, and the validated sentences.
+- `analysis/` contains all analysis of the ExTRI2 dataset used for the ExTRI2 paper

+## Steps to obtain the results:
+The final ExTRI2 dataset required training the classifiers and improving the training dataset, preparing files for the `workflow.rb`, postprocessing the resulting files, and preparing sentences for validation.
+This was achieved by running the following scripts:

+- **Classifiers training:**
-* Classifiers were trained using the folder `classifiers_training/`.
-See the `README` inside for an explanation on how to run them.
+    - Classifiers were trained inside the folder `classifiers_training/` (see `README` there).
-* The best-performing model was chosen with the notebook `analysis/classifiers_comparison.ipynb`
+    - The best performing model was chosen with `analysis/classifiers_comparison.ipynb`.
-* The classifiers were used to improve the training dataset through selecting sentences to re-validate that were potentially incorrect.
-Inside the folder `scripts/classifiers_training/`:
+    - Classifier outputs were used to retroactively detect sentences to revise and improve the training dataset.
+Inside `scripts/classifiers_training`:
-    * See `prepare_reannotation_Excels.ipynb` to see how the reannotation excels were created.
+        - `prepare_reannotation_Excels.ipynb` prepares the sentences to revise.
-    * See `update_tri_sentences.ipynb` and `make_train_data.ipynb` for the notebooks used to update the dataset & prepare the tsvs for training the models.
+        - `update_tri_sentences.ipynb` and `make_train_data.ipynb` update the datasets and prepare the files used for training the models.
-* See `classifiers_training/README.md` for an explanation on how models were trained.
+- **Preprocessing:**
+  - `preprocessing/get_NCBI_TF_IDs.ipynb` obtains the `tf_entrez_code.list` which determines which Gene IDs are considered as TFs
+  - `preprocessing/prepare_pubtator_for_ExTRI2.ipynb`

 ## Preprocessing
 Obtaining the files and models required to run the main ExTRI2 workflow: